minerva-university/cs162-test/andriy-kashyrskyy.md

 # Somewhat fictional biography of someone trying to learn SWE for the first time 🥳
 Hi!
 I grew up in the **Himalayas** with an ultimate mission of climbing _Mount Everest_.

-For real though I am a third-year student at Minerva University, double majoring in Arts and Humanities, and Computational Sciences.
-Born in 2000 in Lviv, Ukraine, with some exchange student adventures in 2017-2018, gap year following that, and starting Minerva in 2019.
-Scheduledd to graduate in May 2023.
+For real though I am a third-year student at *Minerva University*, double majoring in *Arts and Humanities, and Computational Sciences*.
+Born in 2000 in Lviv, Ukraine, with some exchange student adventures in 2017-2018 (North West of Wisconsin), gap year following that, and starting *Minerva* in 2019.
+Scheduled to graduate in May 2023.

 > The thing I crossed out of my life is ~~having a basement kitchen~~.